Sextortion: Laws, Penalties, and Help for Victims

 Step 5: Make a Report

-If you were under 18 years old at the time someone created or shared intimate images of you, contact NCMEC's CyberTipline.
+If you were younger than 18 at the time someone created or shared intimate images of you, contact NCMEC’s CyberTipline.
 A trained analyst will review your case and provide it to the appropriate agency for possible investigation.
 Victims of sextortion of any age might also want to report it to a local law enforcement agency or the FBI (call 1-800-CALL-FBI or submit a tip online at tips.fbi.gov).
-But keep in mind that sharing nude images of minors (including selfies) is illegal, so it's possible you could face consequences too.
+But keep in mind that sharing nude images of minors (including selfies) is illegal, so it’s possible you could face consequences too.
 Talk to a trusted adult or lawyer if you have any questions.

 Step 6: Notify the Tech Platform